Corporate Governance Report

 The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix 10 to the Listing Rules to govern securities transactions by the Directors and Supervisors.
-Based on the written confirmation from the Directors and Supervisors, the Company's Directors and Supervisors have strictly complied with the Model Code for Securities Transactions by Directors of Listed Issuers in Appendix 10 to the Listing Rules regarding the requirements in conducting securities transactions.
-The Company has received annual independence confirmations from each of the Independent Non-Executive Directors, and considers them to be independent.
+Based on the written confirmation from the Directors and Supervisors, the Company's Directors and Supervisors have strictly complied with the Model Code for Securities Transactions by Directors of Listed Issuers in Appendix 10 to the Listing Rules regarding the requirements in conducting securities transactions for the year 2019.
+Meanwhile, the Company has received annual independence confirmation from each of the Independent Non-Executive Directors and considered them to be independent.

-At 31 December 2015, the Audit Committee comprised 3 Independent Non-Executive Directors, Mr. Tse Hau Yin, Aloysius as the Chairman and Mr. Xu Erming and Madam Wang Hsuehming as the members.
+As at 31 December 2019, the Audit Committee comprised 4 Independent Non-Executive Directors, Mr. Tse Hau Yin, Aloysius as the Chairman and Mr. Xu Erming, Madam Wang Hsuehming and Mr. Yeung Chi Wai, Jason as the members.
+The Audit Committee is responsible to the Board.
 The Charter of the Audit Committee clearly defines the status, structure and qualifications, work procedures, duties and responsibilities, funding and remuneration, etc. of the Audit Committee.
 The Audit Committee's principal duties include the supervision of the truthfulness and completeness of the Company's financial statements, the effectiveness and completeness of the Company's internal control and risk management systems as well as the work of the Company's Internal Audit Department.
 It is also responsible for the supervision and review of the qualifications, selection and appointment, independence and services of external independent auditors.
-The Audit Committee ensures that the management has discharged its duty to establish and maintain an effective risk management and internal control system including the adequacy of resources, qualifications and experience of staff fulfilling the accounting, internal control and financial reporting function of the Company together with the adequacy of the staff's training programmes and the related budget.
-The Audit Committee also has the authority to set up a reporting system to receive and handle cases of complaints or complaints made on an anonymous basis regarding the Company's accounting, internal control and audit matters.
-The Audit Committee is responsible to and regularly reports its work to the Board.
+The Audit Committee ensures that the management has discharged its duty to establish and maintain an effective risk management and internal control system including the adequacy of resources, qualifications and experience of staff fulfilling the accounting, internal control and financial reporting functions of the Company together with the adequacy of the staff's training programmes and the related budget.
+The Audit Committee also has the authority to set up a reporting system on whistleblowing to receive and handle cases of complaints or complaints made on an anonymous basis regarding the Company's accounting, internal control and audit matters.
 Any complaints on the aforementioned subject matters can be submitted by post (31 Jinrong Street, Xicheng District, Beijing 100033, China) or phone (86-18911351635).The Audit Committee is responsible to and regularly reports its work to the Board.

-In 2015, the Audit Committee convened 5 meetings and passed 2 written resolutions, in which it reviewed important matters related to the Company's annual, interim and quarterly financial statements, assessment of the qualifications, independence, performance, appointments and remuneration of the external auditors, effectiveness of risk management, internal control, internal audit, renewal of and revised annual cap for continuing connected transactions.
-The Audit Committee reviewed the annual audited reports, interim review reports and quarterly agreed-upon procedures reports prepared by the external auditors, communicated with the management and the external auditors in regards to the regular financial reports and proposed them for the Board's approval after review and approval.
-The Audit Committee received quarterly reports in relation to the internal audit and connected transactions and provided guidance to the Internal Audit Department.
-Additionally, the Audit Committee reviewed the internal control assessment report and the attestation report, followed up with the implementation procedures of the recommendations proposed by the external auditors, reviewed the U.S. annual report, and communicated independently with the auditors twice a year.
+In 2019, the Audit Committee convened 5 meetings and passed 2 written resolutions, in which it reviewed matters including but not limited to, certain financial services framework agreements entered into between China Telecom Finance and the Company, China Telecommunications and CCS, respectively, the continuing connected transactions contemplated thereunder and the applicable annual caps thereto, the Company's annual and interim financial statements and quarterly financial results, assessment of the qualifications, independence, performance, appointments and remuneration of the external auditors, effectiveness of risk management and internal control systems, internal audit, implementation of continuing connected transactions, review of the operations in 2018 and the Charter of the Audit Committee, and the progress report on the preparation of the Environmental, Social and Governance Report.
+The Audit Committee reviewed the annual auditor's report, interim review report and quarterly agreed-upon procedures reports prepared by the external auditors, communicated with the management and the external auditors in regard to the regular financial reports and proposed them for the Board's approval after review and approval.
+The Audit Committee regularly received quarterly reports in relation to the internal audit and continuing connected transactions and provided guidance to the Internal Audit Department.
+Additionally, the Audit Committee reviewed the internal control assessment and the attestation report, followed up with the implementation procedures of the recommendations proposed by the external auditors, reviewed the U.S. annual report, and communicated independently with the external auditors twice a year.

 Independent Board Committee

-Pursuant to the requirement under the Listing Rules, the Company's Independent Board Committee convened 1 meeting in 2015, with all 4 Independent Non-Executive Directors attended where it reviewed the renewal of and revised annual cap for continuing connected transactions and gave the relevant confirmation as well as submitted the recommendations on these matters to the independent shareholders.
+Pursuant to the requirement under the Listing Rules, the Company convened 1 Independent Board Committee meeting in 2019, which all 4 Independent Non-Executive Directors attended and where it reviewed matters related to the deposit services and the proposed annual caps applicable thereto contemplated under the China Telecom Financial Services Framework Agreement and gave the relevant confirmation as well as submitted voting recommendations on these matters to the independent shareholders.